 Identifying a Potential Biomarker and Repurposed Migraine Treatment in Meniere’s disease

-Adult, Current Research, Dr. Zwergal, Drug, Ear Nose Throat, Inner Ear, Pre-clinical, University Hospital of Munich
+Adult, Completed Research, Dr. Zwergal, Drug, Ear Nose Throat, Inner Ear, Pre-clinical, University Hospital of Munich

 Principal Investigator: Dr. Andreas Zwergal